silverdavi/taskmaster-paper/figures/figure1/figure1.md

 - One ridge per series, ordered by series number
 - Gaussian curves fitted to ratings 2-9, showing the "central tendency" of ratings
-- Red markers at rating 1 showing percentage of 1-star ratings (size proportional to percentage)
+- Red spikes at rating 1 showing percentage of 1-star ratings (size proportional to percentage)
-- Green markers at rating 10 showing percentage of 10-star ratings (size proportional to percentage)
+- Green spikes at rating 10 showing percentage of 10-star ratings (size proportional to percentage)
 - Series labels with mean rating (μ) annotated
-- Reference line at rating 7 (common threshold for "good" ratings)
-- Legend explaining the components

-Improvements from the reference script (`plot_seaborn_ridgeline_decomposed.py`):
+- Official IMDb ratings displayed with IMDb yellow styling
+- Simplified labels that only show prefixes (μ=, IMDb=) on the first series
+- No axis borders or explanatory text boxes for cleaner presentation

+Key features:

 - Marker size scales with percentage of extreme ratings
-- Text annotations showing percentage values for significant extremes
+- IMDb labels positioned based on their rating values
 - White outlines around text for better readability
 - Integration with central styling configuration
-- More informative labeling with mean ratings
+- Clear visual distinction between fitted Gaussian means and official IMDb ratings

 #### Panel B: PCA Plot